nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ![Figure 7](Figure7.png)

-In addition to simply plotting datasets from data.gov, custom graphs can be created can be using one or multiple series from the dataset.
+In addition to simply plotting datasets from data.gov, custom graphs can be created using one or multiple series from the dataset.
 For example, creating a histogram to display the fuel price difference between multiple locations is possible in our portal.
 Various settings may be applied to create outputs that fit your needs.
 Below is a link to settings that may be applied to create custom data.gov charts:

 [https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/)